 Net position is divided into three major categories.
 The first category, invested in capital assets, net of debt, provides the institution's equity in property, plant and equipment owned by the institution.
 The next asset category is restricted net assets, which is divided into two categories, nonexpendable and expendable.
 The corpus of nonexpendable restricted resources is only available for investment purposes.
 Expendable restricted net assets are available for expenditure by the institution but must be spent for specific purposes as determined by donors, the Board, and/or external entities that have placed time or purpose restrictions on the use of the assets.
 The final category is unrestricted net assets.
-Unrestricted assets are available to the institution for any lawful purpose of the institution.
+Unrestricted assets are available to the institution.